MattSokol79/Scraper_Ansible_Project/App_Files/README.md

 * create a connected database for full deployment
 * Build a scheduler as part of a full deployment to poll and add to the database

-CI Final Test
-CD Test 1
-CD Test 2
-CD Test 3

-Testing playbook CD instead
+Testing CI CD with running app